SEO for Property Management

 How Long a Property Management Website Has Been Live

-One of the crucial factors for SEO is time.
+One of the crucial factors for SEO rankings is time.
 How long a particular URL has been around to be crawled by search engines can play a role in how you are ranked.
 This doesn’t necessarily mean that brand-new URLs won’t rank as well as older URLs – remember, this is just one factor of many – but it’s important to keep time as a ranking factor in mind when you are making decisions about updating your website.

-We go into further detail about SEO, time and property management websites in this blog.
+We go into further detail about SEO, time, and property management websites in this blog.

 Why Does SEO Matter for Property Managers?

-Improving your property management SEO takes time and patience.
+Improving your own property management site SEO takes time and patience.
 There are actions you can take to improve your SEO right now, but because one of the crucial SEO factors is time, it can take a while — 6 months, or longer — for the results of your labor to be seen.